VFStudio/IsaacOnTwitch/README.md

 - Download [last version](https://vfstudio.github.io/IsaacOnTwitch/IsaacOnTwitch_v1.1.zip) and unzip it in your mod folder.
 - Run TwitchToIsaac.exe (Placed in %modfolder%/IsaacOnTwitch/TwitchToIsaac).
 It's required to create bridge between Isaac and Twitch.
 - Enter name of your channel and click to "Connect".
-- Run Isaac (Don't forget, with `--luadebug`) and click "RUN!" in program
+- Run Isaac (Don't forget, with `--luadebug`) and click "Run!" in program
 - Start new game!

 ### More screenshots